Temperley-Lieb categories with coloured regions and Jones-Wenzl projectors: Semisimplicity of Temperley--Lieb categories with coloured regions

 \begin{proposition} The coloured JW projectors $f_\bi$ are the unique non-zero idempotents whose coefficient of $1_\bi$ is equal to $1$ that are annihilated by adding any caps or cups. \begin{proof} By fuctoriality of the tensor product, $(f\otimes g)(f'\otimes g)=ff'\otimes gg'$, we have that $f_\bi$ is again an idempotent.
 Moreover, the coefficient of $1_\bi$ in $f_\bi$ must also be $1$ due to compatibility of tensor product and identities.
 Hence, $f_\bi\neq 0$.

 Write $f_{\bi}=f_{\bi_1}\otimes \ldots \otimes f_{\bi_k}$ for a decomposition of $\bi$ into alternating sequences $\bi_a$ as in \Cref{lem:alternating-sequence-dec}.
 Any caps or cups added on neighbouring strands that are part of an alternating sequence $\bi_a$ will be annihilated by $f_{\bi_a}$.
 Now consider adding a cap at the $(t-1)$-th and $t$-th strand at the break of two neighbouring alternating sequences.
 This means that the colours $i_{t-1}$ and $i_{t+1}$ are distinct.
-This leads to the multiplication of the disjoint idempotents $e_{i_{t-1}}$ and $e_{i_{t+1}}$ in the region connected by this cap or cup in every diagram that appears in $f_{\bi}$, hence, giving zero. \end{proof} \end{proposition}
+This leads to the multiplication of the disjoint idempotents $e_{i_{t-1}}$ and $e_{i_{t+1}}$ in the region connected by this cap or cup in every diagram that appears in $f_{\bi}$, hence, giving zero. \end{proof} \end{proposition} \begin{remark} The construction of coloured JW projectors for the subcategory $S\mathcal{TL}(\omega)$ from \Cref{rem:EL-version} was already given in \cite{EL}*{Section 2.6}.
+In the two-coloured case, this goes back to \cite{Eli}*{Appendix A.6} and was generalised in \cite{Haz}*{Theorem~A} to any commutative base ring. \end{remark}